raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_1.md

 ## Introduction

-In this project, you will learn how to turn your Phase 1 experiment idea into a real experiment that can be run on your own Astro Pi hardware and on the Internation Space Station (ISS)!
+In this project, you will learn how to turn your Phase 1 experiment idea into a real experiment that can be run on your own Astro Pi hardware and on the International Space Station (ISS)!

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 Don't know about Mission Space Lab?
 Don't panic!
 Head over to the [Astro Pi website](https://astro-pi.org/mission-space-lab/) for more information and to sign up for next year!